Skatterbrainz/CMWT/README.md

 # cmwt
 ConfigMgr Web Tools

+## Update 05/23/2017

+Merged updates into master branch.
+Download repository will be decommissioned in lieu of using the cmwt repo native "download" (zip file) features provided by GitHub.

 ## Update 12/07/2016 - Latest Raw Code

 Wiki will be updated when finalized.
 This is going to be daily build updates on the path to releasing another ZIP milestone release.